gregbo/mininet_frr/make_vm/README.md

 # Create a Mininet / FRR VM
-These are instructions topcreate an Ubuntu based Mininet/FRR VM image with:
+These are instructions to create an Ubuntu based Mininet/FRR VM image with:
 - Ubuntu 22.04.4 LTS
 - Mininet 2.3.0
 - FRR 9.1